 In a large bowl, combine the flour, sugar, baking powder, and salt (photo 1).

 Toss the butter into the flour mixture to coat, then use a pastry blender, two forks, or your hands to work the butter into the flour until coarse, pea-sized crumbs appear (photo 2).
-Don't overdo this step as you don't want the butter to warm up and mix completely into the flour.

 Slowly add the heavy cream mixture to the flour mixture and mix until the dough just holds together (photo 4).
 Using a bowl scraper will help to combine the dough in the bowl without your hands warming up the butter, plus you can see any crumbs at the bottom that still need to be mixed in.

-You have to be flexible about the amount of liquid to add to the flour mixture as the actual amount will depend on the humidity of the day.
-Squeeze a small amount of dough between your fingers and if it is very crumbly, add more liquid, 1 tablespoon at a time (2 tablespoons maximum).
+To test, squeeze a small amount of dough between your fingers - if it is very crumbly, add more liquid, 1 tablespoon at a time (2 tablespoons maximum).
 If the dough is too wet, you can knead in 1 tablespoon of flour when you turn out the dough.
-Don't over-mix the dough - you want to keep that butter cold and separate from the flour.

 Step 2: Fold in any mix-ins